Cuba Junky 10 years all about Cuba

 If you tell them the truth, they'll probably just wave you on through.
 However, if not, read the above OFAC section.

-If you get through, there's always that stamped passport you have to contend with.
-Again, the absolute best way to go about it is under the OFAC guidelines.
+Again, the safest way to go about it is under the OFAC guidelines.
 A little reading can go a long way.

-Visa / Touristcard
+Visa / Tourist card

 For more and extra information check out the regular traveler's information page